Essex Skating Club

 The Essex Skating Club (also known as ESC and Essex SC of NJ) is a figure skating club based at Richard J. Codey Arena in West Orange, New Jersey.
 The club has teams and over 300 skaters who compete in many national competitions.

 History

 The Essex Skating Club was formed in 1954 at the Shady Brook outdoor rink in Livingston, New Jersey and it was sanctioned by U.S. Figure Skating in January 1955.
 The club moved from Livingston to Essex County's rink at the South Mountain Arena in West Orange.
 With the renovation in 2005 to modernize the arena, the club's home base was reopened with modern facility and the new name, Richard J. Codey Arena.
 Currently there are more than 300 members including 10 Synchro teams and 1 Theatre on Ice team.

 Skaters

 Currently there are more than 300 skaters at the Essex Skating Club.
-Skaters who competed at national or international competitions include:
+Since its founding, skaters have competed in national and international competitions.
+Three Americans Suna Murray (1972), Elisa Spitz (1984), and Karen Courtland (1994) grew up skating in Essex Club’s Ice Shows and training at South Mountain Arena.
+They went on to capture many National and International medals including representing the United States in Figure Skating at the Winter Olympic Games and World Championships: